 Step 3: Develop Strategic Options

-After all of the options have been discussed, select a few that best correlate with what your healthcare organization wants its future to be.
-Remember that each strategic option on your list must be based on data-driven intelligence to be effective.
+After all of the options have been discussed, select a few that best correlate with your organization's goals.
 Evaluating the current state of your organization, your market, competitors, and industry trends will help your organization select feasible objectives in Step 4.

 Step 4: Select Strategic Growth Objectives

 To be most effective, your growth objectives should follow the SMART protocol.
 Each objective must be Specific, Measurable (based on data), Achievable, Realistic, and Time-bound.

 - Start by narrowing the list of strategies brainstormed in Step 3 to a shorter, more focused list of the most pressing strategic growth objectives.

 - Next, establish guidelines for how you will measure when you have successfully reached each objective.

 - Lastly, identify a timeline for when each objective should be achieved.

 Once this step is complete, your organization has successfully created a strategic growth plan!